Wondirad-Kifelew/Data-Analysis/United_nations_access_to_basic_services/README.md

 ### 📢 Recommendations
 - Focus infrastructure and aid efforts on low-access subregions with <4 countries.
 - Develop employment projects in Sub-Saharan Africa and Southern Asia.
-- Identify best practices in countries showing consistent improvement in water access.
+- Identify best practices in countries showing consistent improvement in water access like Afganistan(2016-2019).
 - Focus on improving water access in countries like Central African Republic, DRC, and South Sudan.
 - Consider population-weighted policies in South Asia, factoring in large countries like India, Pakistan, and Bangladesh.